Arowana Impact Capital

-Today, more people are increasingly concerned about environmental and social problems such as climate change, poverty, gender and racial inequality, as well as data security and privacy.
-In line with this growing social awareness, investors are also keen on putting their money where their mouth is by investing in companies that are aligned with their personal values and priorities.
+Today, more people are increasingly concerned about environmental and social problems such as climate change, poverty, gender, and racial inequality, as well as data security and privacy.
+In line with this growing social awareness, investors are also keen to put their money where their mouth is by investing in companies that are aligned with their personal values and priorities.

 There is a growing subset of investment options for these kinds of investors.
-One of them is ESG investing, which looks at a company’s financial performance alongside its non-financial performance in the environmental, social, and governance (ESG) criteria.
-It is a strategy that allows you to invest in companies that strive to make the world a better place—or, at the very least, endeavour to do less harm for the environment and society.
+One of them is ESG investing, which looks at a company’s financial performance in relation to its non-financial performance in the environmental, social, and governance (ESG) criteria.
+It is a strategy that allows you to invest in companies that strive to make the world a better place―or, at the very least, endeavour to do less harm to the environment and society.

 Breaking down the ESG criteria

 Having an ESG criteria helps investors find companies whose values and priorities match their own.
 Today, many mutual funds, brokerage firms, and financial advisors offer investment products following an ESG criteria.
 Realistically, however, no single company will meet all the requirements of this ESG criteria.
 As such, investors must set priorities and decide which issues are most important to them.

 Environmental.
 This criterion looks at how a company fares as a steward of the environment and natural resources.
 This includes an evaluation of a company’s energy use, carbon emissions and intensity, waste and effluents management, land and water use, natural resource and biodiversity conservation, as well as compliance with pertinent environmental regulations.
 A thorough evaluation of these material issues will reveal the environmental risks a company may be exposed to, which may inevitably impact their financial performance.